0xabstracted/cooper/docs-src/src/overview.md

 -   Set `update_authorty` address on an NFT's metadata

--   Verify a creator by signing the metadata accounts for all tokens in a list, for a given candy machine id or a single mint account
+-   Verify a creator by signing the metadata accounts for all tokens in a list, for a given tars id or a single mint account

--   Get a snapshot of current NFT holders for a given candy machine ID or update authority
+-   Get a snapshot of current NFT holders for a given tars ID or update authority

--   Get a list of mint accounts for a given candy machine ID or update authority
+-   Get a list of mint accounts for a given tars ID or update authority

--   Get a list of all candy machine state and config accounts for a given update authority
+-   Get a list of all tars state and config accounts for a given update authority

 -   Update all metadata Data struct fields for a NFT